 21) See what life used to be like for Denmark’s poorest farmers at Frilandsmuseet, an open-air museum with dozens of historic buildings.
-It costs 65 DKK to visit and you’ll need to use public transport to get there: take the train from Nørreport to Sorgenfri (20 minutes) and walk the last 700 metres or so to the entrance.
+It costs 75 DKK to visit (90 DKK during the summer holidays) and you’ll need to use public transport to get there: take the train from Nørreport to Sorgenfri (20 minutes) and walk the last 700 metres or so to the entrance.

 23) Take a dip at Havnebadet Islands Brygge.
 The open-air pool (summer only) is completely free to visit and has decent views across the water.
 Expect crowds on sunny days.

 24) Join the locals for a training session.
 Nordic gym chain Friskis & Svettis organises free outdoor keep-fit classes in Fælledparken every Monday, Wednesday and Friday during in summer.
 The fun kicks off at 5.30pm.

 25) Pound the pavements.
 Local running clubs like NBRO meet on a regular basis.

 26) Go for a skate.
 Copenhagen’s cycle paths double as safe places to inline or skateboard (though make sure you don’t get in the way of local cyclists).
 Otherwise, head to the skate park at Fælledparken, which has rails, bowls and a mean-looking half pipe.